agovicjr/hello-world/README.md

 # hello-world

 Hi.
 This is Agovic.
 I like light and design.
-No one can do better than the Sun!
+Though no can do better than the Sun!